ndminhvn/ndminhvn/README.md

-## 👋 Hi, I’m Minh Nguyen, @ndminhvn
+## 👋 Hi there, I’m Minh Nguyen
-- I’m a junior student majoring in Computer Science at University of Houston.
+- I’m a junior Computer Science student at University of Houston.
 - I’m interested in coding, sport, and music.
 ## 📫 How to reach me :
 - LinkedIn: https://www.linkedin.com/in/ndminhvn/